 Fleet managers integrate monitoring solutions for three main reasons, to reduce fuel usage, increase efficiency, and improve accountability.
 Especially for auto transport, more monitoring means being able to provide an even greater level of security and reliability on every road and at every rest stop.

 The latest uproar over OMS are those featuring both a road-facing camera and driver-facing camera, that send the recordings back to carriers for monitoring.
-American Central Transport has raised pay for truckers who have adopt the Lytx Drivecam system, adding an undeniable advantage to what is often seen as invasive oversight.
+American Central Transport has raised pay for truckers who have to adopt the Lytx Drivecam system, adding an undeniable advantage to what is often seen as invasive oversight.
 Although the addition isn’t optional has cultivated easier acceptance and put a positive spin on discussion among drivers.

-Fleet managers state the systems are not intended to “catch” delinquent drivers, but to improve and encourage drivers to become safer and smarter.
+Fleet managers state the systems are not intended to “catch” delinquent drivers but to improve and encourage drivers to become safer and smarter.
 Beyond the “big brother” image, monitoring enables targeted training and easier assessment of accountability, increasing efficiency for both the company and driver.

 The Department of Transportation is expected to announce this week a proposed rule that would mandate the use of speed limiters on heavy trucks.
 The Federal Motor Carrier Safety Administration is also scheduled to announce a mandate on the use of electronic logging devices–fortunately, a corresponding rule would protect drivers using the device from being coerced or harassed by carriers.